 John Gardner is universally regarded throughout the national and international higher education community as the initiator and leader of an educational reform movement, spanning more than three decades, to improve the retention and graduation rates of college and university students.
 His work has focused especially on two critical student transitions during the undergraduate years: the first-year experience and the senior-year experience.
-Gardner is the founder of two higher education research and professional development educational centers, the University of South Carolina’s National Resource Center on The First-Year Experience and Students in Transition and the Brevard College Corporation’s Policy Center on the First Year of College.
-He is also Distinguished Professor Emeritus of Library and Information Science and Senior Fellow at the University of South Carolina and the courtesy appointment of Distinguished Professor of Educational Leadership at Brevard College.
-He is a widely published author and scholar whose work has been recognized with numerous awards including eight honorary doctoral degrees.
-Gardner brings forty years experience working in higher education to his presidency.
+Gardner is the founder of two higher education research and professional development educational centers, the University of South National Resource Center on The First-Year Experience and Students in Transition and the John N. Gardner Institute for Excellence in Undergraduate Education.
+He is also Distinguished Professor Emeritus of Library and Information Science and Senior Fellow at the University of South Carolina.
+He is a widely published author and scholar whose work has been recognized with numerous awards including eleven honorary doctoral degrees.
+Gardner brings forty years experience working in higher education to the Institute.

 Dr. Barefoot is one of the three co-founders of the Policy Center on the First Year of College where she currently serves as Co-Director and Senior Scholar.
 Prior to 1999 was Co-Director for Research and Publications for the University of South Carolina’s National Resource Center for The First-Year Experience and Students in Transition.
 She has extensive university teaching experience at undergraduate and graduate levels.
 Her special area of expertise is the scholarship of efforts to improve the beginning college experience.
 She is widely published and is universally regarded as a leading scholar in her field.
-She is also highly regarded for her editorial and management skills in the production of higher education publications and in that regard has been the primary leader for the Center’s publishing accomplishments.
-She has nineteen year of experience working on issues of first-year student success at the national level.
-Dr. Barefoot also holds the courtesy appointment of Associate Professor of Educational Leadership at Brevard College where she serves as Trustee of the College.
+She is also highly regarded for her editorial and management skills in the production of higher education publications.
+She has twenty-five years of experience working on issues of first-year student success at the national level.

 George Mehaffy serves as the Vice President for Academic Leadership and Change at the American Association of State Colleges and Universities (AASCU) in Washington, D.C., representing 430 public colleges and universities and their 3.7 million students.
 His division is responsible for developing and managing programs for member institutions in areas such as leadership development, undergraduate education, technology, international education and teacher education.
 He directs a variety of projects, including international programs with a Chinese higher education association, a technology transformation project with EDUCAUSE, an articulation project with community colleges, and two national studies of student success.
 In 2003, he launched the American Democracy Project, a civic engagement initiative with 228 colleges and universities, a partnership with The New York Times.
 He has university teaching and administrative experience in New Mexico and California.